 Neither of these guys needs a huge amount of exercise.
 Not only because it’s not all that healthy to take giant dogs on strenuous daily exercise, but also because they both love to nap.
 You might have to convince both of these guys that walkies are a good idea.
 So, you might need to brush up on your persuasion skills.

 The Mastiff needs around 45 minutes of exercise every day, compared to the Saint Bernard, who needs less at around 30 minutes.
 This isn’t a great deal more, but according to breed owners, the Saint Bernard is slightly more laid back.
 Depending on your lifestyle, this may determine which breed is better suited to you and your lifestyle.

 The Saint Bernard is the more obedient of the two breeds.
-His close working history with humans, and dedication to saving them, means that the Saint Bernard is more eager to please.
+His close working history with humans and dedication to saving them means the Saint Bernard is more eager to please.
 And then there’s the Mastiff, who is a lot more independent (read, stubborn) and less intelligent.
 This means that the Saint Bernard is suited to a first-time owner, and the Mastiff is not.

 Just like all dogs, they both need to be socialized from an early age if you want them to grow into polite pooches.
 Because let’s face it, if they aren’t polite, they are both going to be challenging to handle.
 This is particularly important for the Mastiff, who is naturally more protective in nature.
 Socialization is the key to ensuring that he will not become too overprotective.

 Thankfully, these giant guys are both driven by food, and lots of it (we’ll discuss food more later).
 The best way to train them is to utilize the positive reinforcement training method with plenty of Scooby snacks in hand.
 Get the whole family on board so that they know the kids are also in charge.